 Due to it being Ramadan family send iftari to each other or Sehri to each other.
 We have iftar parties where all of the fam jam gets together and has loads of laughs.
 This is one of the great things about Ramadan.
 It brings Families closer.
 It helps us to forgive and forget any sorrows or bad blood.
 This is what Ramadan is all about; togetherness and peace.

 Worship becomes second nature during Ramadan.
 Almost everyone starts praying 5 times a day and reading the Quran.
-There is the certain sweetness of worship and in Ramadan that can be felt without effort.
+There is a certain sweetness of worship and in Ramadan that can be felt without effort.
 This is a dearly missed thing because a lot of people including myself are not able to keep up the worship of Ramadan.

 The excitement of Eid

 Last but not least, the excitement of Eid is something that I personally miss about Ramadan.
 In the last days of Ramadan, the excitement reaches heights.
+Let’s how we are able to celebrate Eid this year at homes in lockdown.